 Ok, that’s kind of a dumb name, but I couldn’t think of a better way to convey exactly what this strategy requires you to do.
 Unlike the previous strategies that really only focused on gaining traffic, this one is adjustable to the end goal you have in mind.
 That’s because we’re going to start with that goal, then design a path that leads straight there.

-In this case, we’re talking client action goals, not personal ones.
+In this case, we’re talking about client action goals, not personal ones.
 Save the fancy cars and million-dollar-homes for your vision board.

 There are 2 kinds of client actions we’re talking about: